Medium Reducers in React

 is also less convenient for arrays and objects.

-When in state these have to 1.
+When in state these have to copied before being updated, because state is immutable 1.

-That can get a little tedious, again, this becomes painful when it’s repeated multiple times.
+That can get a little tedious.
+Again, this becomes painful when it’s repeated multiple times.

 I tend to avoid callbacks for state updating logic, because I think, callbacks come with drawbacks in React.